 The coaster then navigates a series of hills that alternately deliver rib-crushing positive G-forces followed by the sweet release of floating airtime.
 After the horseshoe-style turnaround, Nitro enters into a double helix for some intense positive G-forces—a tad too intense for us.
 We are not fans of spiraling helixes, particularly on hypercoasters.
 We think they serve to sap a coaster’s pent-up energy that could be better used for more hills and airtime.
 The double-helix element interrupts the airtime-a-thon and brings an otherwise near-perfect coaster down a notch from a five-star rating.

-Nitro is similar to other hypercoasters, including Apollo's Chariot at Busch Gardens in Virginia and Mako at SeaWorld Orlando.
-The three rides share the same manufacturer, Bolliger & Mabillard of Switzerland.
-Apollo's Chariot and Mako give smoother rides (although Nitro is remarkably hyper-smooth), and forego the double helix for non-stop hills and drops.
+Nitro is similar to other hypercoasters, including Apollo’s Chariot at Busch Gardens in Virginia, Diamondback at Kings Island, and Mako at SeaWorld Orlando.
+All three rides share the same manufacturer, Bolliger & Mabillard of Switzerland, and are all stellar.
+Apollo’s Chariot Diamondback, and Mako give smoother rides (although Nitro is remarkably hyper-smooth), and forego the double helix for non-stop hills and drops.
+Nirtro makes it onto our picks for the best steel roller coasters.
+But the top spot on that list goes to another hypercoaster at another Six Flags park, Superman the Ride at Six Flags New England.

 Ironically, the only other coaster among Great Adventure’s large arsenal to rival Nitro for a glass-smooth ride and wild airtime is El Toro, a wooden coaster.
 (Although, its unique hybrid track distinguishes it from typical rough-and-tumble wood coasters.)
 Both coasters deliver a heckuva one-two punch for thrill machine fans.